alatiera/rfc822_sanitizer/README.md

 [Documentation](https://docs.rs/rfc822_sanitizer/0.3.2/)

-A helper funtion trying to fix invalid rfc822/2822 inputs
+A helper funtion that does what you wanted not what you said!

-The world is a mess and everyone seem to reinvent daytimes.
+The world is full of broken code and everyone seem to reinvent daytimes.

+If it encounters an invalid rfc822/2822 daytime it tries to fix it first before returning Errors.

-This crates soul purpose is to try to fix the mess of those generators that do stuff like this:
+This crates soul purpose is to try to fix the mess of the generators that do stuff like this:

 `Thu, 05 Aug 2016 06:00:00 -0400`